dreamportdev/Osdev-Notes/04_Userspace/03_Handling_Interrupts.md

 - Your interrupt handler runs on the new stack.

 ### The TSS and SMP
 Something to be aware of if you support multiple cores is that the TSS has no way of ensuring exclusivity.
-Meaning is core 0 loads the `rsp0` stack and begins to use it for an interrupt, and core 1 gets an interrupt it will also happily load `rsp0` from the same TSS.
+Meaning if core 0 loads the `rsp0` stack and begins to use it for an interrupt, and core 1 gets an interrupt it will also happily load `rsp0` from the same TSS.
 This ultimately leads to much hair pulling and confusing stack corruption bugs.

 The easiest way to handle this is to have a separate TSS per core.
 Now you can ensure that each core only accesses it's own TSS and the stacks within.
 However we've created a new problem here: Each TSS needs it's own entry in the GDT to be loaded, and we can't know how many cores (and TSSs) we'll need ahead of time.